-Now in its tenth year (2014), the HPC meets five times a year in Columbia.
+Beginning in 2014, the HPC began to meet five times a year in Columbia.
 Three of the five standing committees (Prevention, Care and Support Services, and Needs Assessment) meet during a portion of the daylong HPC meeting as well as between meetings.
 The Positive Advocacy Committee meets on separate days from the HPC meeting, as its voting members on the HPC are fully integrated into the three committees noted above.
 The Membership Committee, composed of a representative from each standing committee plus the two co-chairs, meets as needed to review applications, select and orient new members for the next term, fill vacancies, and deal with other membership issues that may arise.

 People living with HIV;